Why Phishing is More Dangerous Than Ever, and How to Protect Yourself

 Educate your employees

 Invest the time and resources to educate and train your employees, not only to spot phishing emails but to have safer computing habits in general.
-That way, they can recognize and respond appropriately to threats and scams, keeping your business safe in the process.
+That way, they can recognize and respond appropriately to threats and scams, keeping your business secure in the process.

 Foster a healthy sense of caution